Sandun01/Sandun01/README.md

 ### Hi there I am Sandun👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working as a ...
 Trainee FullStack Developer
 - 🌱 I’m currently learning ...
 Everything
 - 👯 I’m looking to collaborate on ...
 Problem Solving and Software Projcect Mangement/Developemt
 - 💬 Ask me about ...
 Anything in my git.